X-Out (video game)

-X-Out is a horizontally scrolling shooter with eight levels set underwater.
+X-Out (pronounced "cross out") is a horizontally scrolling shooter with eight levels set underwater.
 It was released by Rainbow Arts in 1989 for the Commodore 64, and in 1990 for the Amiga, Atari ST, ZX Spectrum, and Amstrad CPC.

-At the time of release, it was unclear if the title was pronounced cross out or ex out, but the cassette version of the Commodore 64 version displays "Loading Crossout" at the beginning of the loading process.
-In both Amiga and C64 versions, the synthesized voice in the introduction says, "Get ready for Crossout."
-The sequel, Z-Out, abandons this pronunciation pattern.
+A sequel, Z-Out, was released in 1990.

-On 13 January, 2022, Ziggurat Interactive announced that they had acquired the rights to the game.
+On January 13, 2022, Ziggurat Interactive announced that they had acquired the rights to the game.
+A remake, titled X-Out: Resurfaced, was announced in August 2024.
+It is being developed by Kritzelkratz 3000 and published by ININ Games.

 Gameplay

 Before starting the game and between levels, the player visits a shop and uses their game score to purchase new submarines and equipment.
 The submarines come in four different variants, and additional purchases act as additional "lives".
 Each can be equipped with a one-way, two-way or three-way fire weapon of increasing power (and thus cost).
 Secondary weapons include sonic waves, power-shots and target-seeking missiles.
 The player can also purchase auxiliary satellites and specify their movement pattern, which can be circular orbits, vertical and horizontal movements, or an intercepting action.